qinhanmin2014/Learning-Materials/keras-official-examples/README.md

 ### Text & sequences examples

+- addition_rnn.py: Implementation of sequence to sequence learning for performing addition of two numbers (as strings).

 - imdb_bidirectional_lstm.py: Trains a Bidirectional LSTM on the IMDB sentiment classification task.

 - imdb_cnn.py: Demonstrates the use of Convolution1D for text classification.